DSpace/RestContract/profiles.md

 ## Delete a profile
 **DELETE /api/cris/profiles/<:eperson-uuid>**

 Delete the profile related to the given eperson.
-Only an administrator can delete the profile of another eperson.
+This action can only be done by the EPerson themselves or an Administrator.
+The type of deletion depends on a configuration property: it can be soft, only the link is canceled, or hard, with which the item is canceled.
+I can express this behavior in the contract.

 To delete a profile use
 ```bash